 Reassessing your business model

-The first step is to re-articulate your business model – to flesh it out on paper and really think it over.
+The first step is to re-articulate your business model – to flesh it out on paper and really think it over with the assistance of business plan writers in the UK or any other business consulting company near you who can help you plan everything perfectly.
 Ask yourself: Is what you’re offering merely a copy of a service or product offered by a competitor, or is it a genuine innovation?
 If it’s the former, it’s time to call it quits.
 Moderately better goods and services as well as price-cutting doesn’t work, at least not in the long term.
 However, if you believe you’ve got something that will truly disrupt the market place, then you should keep at it.

 Once you’ve established that, it’s time to take a look at the value proposition of your business.
 If your stakeholders, business partners or customers are left pondering your business’ existence, it’s time to throw in the towel.
 Innovative or not, a business will never see profitability if it cannot improve the lives of its customers, or solve their problems.